nutanixdev/nutanix-devstation/README.md

 ## How it works

-The Nutanix DevStation doesn't ship a container image, instead it builds a local image in your computer based on the settings in the `devcontainer.json` file included in the `.devcontainer` directory.
+The Nutanix Dev Station doesn't ship a container image, instead it builds a local image in your computer based on the settings in the `devcontainer.json` file included in the `.devcontainer` directory.

 When opening a project in VS Code that includes the `.devcontainer` directory, the Dev Container extension prompts the option for building the container.
 Then the project folder is mounted inside the container.
 The content of the project folder is always available regardless of opening it locally or in the container.